gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 *(For a real world Human Y chromosome FASTA file, see [this link](http://ftp.ensembl.org/pub/release-67/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.67.dna_rm.chromosome.Y.fa.gz) [68MB, gzipped])*

-Then we can read the content of the file line by line and process it in sequential steps, using chained generators:
+Then we can read the content of the file, line by line, and process it in sequential steps using chained generators:

 ````python
 # Create a lazy-evaluated file reader, just yielding the